5 Discount Packages available. starting at $199

 Purchased my 330 as a first kayak.
 With a price for the entire package at $300.00, this was the perfect entry level kayak I could find.
 A friend recommended one after he purchased his, I'm glad I listened to his recommendation!

-All in all, the package comes with two seats (different depending on which package you purchase), two 4-piece paddles around 230cm in length, the kayak, a foot pump with attachments, and a repair kit in a floating/waterproof necklace.more ▼
+All in all, the package comes with two seats (different depending on which package you purchase), two 4-piece paddles around 230cm in length, the kayak, a foot pump with attachments, and a repair kit in a floating/waterproof necklace.show full review ▼

 I first paddled with my friend in his, I will admit, a big downfall for this kayak is when it is used as a tandem.
 Two people are typically cramped into the kayak leaving the person in back with minimal leg room.